bamburgh/NSInterpolate.jl/README.md

  NSInterpolate is a geophysical gridding program based on NSInterp (Naprstek & Smith, 2019).

- This is a Julia version based on the original C# version 1.8 and available on github at:
+ This is a Julia version based on the original C# version 1.8 which is available on github at:

      https://github.com/TomasNaprstek/Naprstek-Smith-Interpolation